zspencer/www.zeespencer.com/_posts/2011-09-01-three-reasons-for-testers-not-to-learn-to-code.md

 ### 2. Coding is Hard.
 Developers Are Good At It.

 Do you know how to write maintainable, expressive, working code?
 No?
 Neither do
 I. And neither do most coders.
-But they’re probably better at it than we are, for now.
-After a while we can be a code master, but until then we run the risk of creating automated checks that are less reliable than the code they’re checking.
+But they're probably better at it than we are, for now.
+After a while we can be a code master, but until then we run the risk of creating automated checks that are less reliable than the code they're checking.
 This causes false positives and a high cost of ownership.

 But hey!
 If we follow some basic principles, devote ourselves to learning, and